KrrishK13/Movie-Collection-Organizer/README.md

 - ✅ Day 1: Initialized repository and added README
 - ✅ Day 2: Added login screen with background image and validation
+- ✅ Day 3: Added main dashboard layout with menu buttons and TreeView

 ---